Ruth Amiran

 Ruth Amiran was born in the moshava Yavne'el in the Galilee area of the Ottoman Empire.
 In 1908 her father Yehezkel Brandshteter had immigrated from Tarnów in Poland (Galicia) to the area, where he married her mother Devora in 1913.
-She went to school in Haifa and became later in 1933 one of the first students of Archeology at the Hebrew University in Jerusalem.
-She excavated alongside Judith Marquet-Krause at et-Tell.
+She went to school in Haifa and in 1933 became a student of archeology at the Hebrew University in Jerusalem.
+While a student, Amiran excavated at a dig led by Judith Marquet-Krause at et-Tell.

 Awards

 Amiran received the Israel Prize in 1982.